0xdabbad00/blog/_posts/2011-04-23-creating-a-yara-signature-for-shellcode.md

 status: publish
 type: post
 published: true
-meta:
-  _edit_lock: '1303749256'
-  _edit_last: '2'
-  _syntaxhighlighter_encoded: '1'
 ---
 In working on <a href="https://www.assembla.com/wiki/show/openhips/">OpenHIPS</a>, I need to generate <a href="http://code.google.com/p/yara-project/">YARA</a> signatures for shellcode to detect the exploits used against browsers and client applications, like Adobe Reader.
 The first thing I did was use <a href="http://www.metasploit.com/">metasploit</a> to generate a "malicious" PDF.
 Starting up metasploit 3 on Windows, I tried a couple of exploits before I came across one that worked well, as shown:
-[sourcecode language="text"]
+{% highlight text %}
-msf &gt; use exploit/windows/fileformat/adobe_geticon msf exploit(adobe_geticon) &gt; set PAYLOAD windows/messagebox PAYLOAD =&gt; windows/messagebox
+msf < use exploit/windows/fileformat/adobe_geticon
+msf exploit(adobe_geticon) < set PAYLOAD windows/messagebox
+PAYLOAD =< windows/messagebox
-msf exploit(adobe_geticon) &gt; exploit
+msf exploit(adobe_geticon) < exploit

 [*] Creating 'msf.pdf' file...
 [*] Generated output file C:/metasploit/msf3/data/exploits/msf.pdf
 [*] Exploit completed, but no session was created.
-[/sourcecode]
+{% endhighlight %}

 This exploit uses a heap spray, so I commented out the code in OpenHIPS to detect large memory usage in my testing.
 Next I brought up a Windows XP SP2 VM and installed Adobe 8.1.2 from <a href="http://www.oldapps.com/adobe_reader.php">oldapps.com</a>.
-I opened up the <tt>msf.pdf</tt> file with this version of Adobe and after a while (it takes a while to allocate about 700MB for the heap spray), it popped up a little message box.
+I opened up the `msf.pdf` file with this version of Adobe and after a while (it takes a while to allocate about 700MB for the heap spray), it popped up a little message box.

 With the exploited Adobe Reader running, I attached WinDbg to it, and typed in the following in order to find the thread that had spawned the messagebox:
-[sourcecode language="text"]
+{% highlight text %}
-&gt; ~* k
+< ~* k
 0  Id: 100.54c Suspend: 1 Teb: 7ffdf000 Unfrozen
 ChildEBP RetAddr
 0012d8cc 77d493f5 ntdll!KiFastSystemCallRet